danigiron/devops-test-helloworld-aws/README.md

 # What do you need?

-In order to use this project, you need define the following environemnt variables:
+In order to use this project, you need define the following environment variables:

 - AWS_ACCESS_KEY_ID:
 ```